Flow Cytometry/Cell Sorting - Equipment

 Beckman Coulter Gallios Flow Cytometer (Piscataway): The Gallios flow cytometer is an ultra sensitive high speed bench top flow cytometer with 3 solid state lasers (405, 488, and 638 nm) and 10 fluorescence colors.
 In addition, because of the high stability and sensitivity of the instrument, very dim and rare populations can be accurately analyzed.
 Gallios has a customized forward scatter to achieve the most accurate size measurement and optimized electronics for high resolution and fast, accurate, and efficient processing.
 The instrument can analyze particle sizes from 0.4 µm to 40 µm diameter.
 The Gallios is an upgraded flow cytometer when compared to the existing Beckman Coulter FC500 flow cytometer in the Core facility.
 Data acquired by Gallios can be analyzed by Kaluza analysis software, which is available for users to analyze on their own computer.
 In addition, data collected on the FC500 instruments can also be analyzed on the new Kaluza software.

 Beckman-Coulter Cytomics FC500 Flow Cytometers (Piscataway/New Brunswick): These are user-friendly analytical instruments with one air-cooled argon laser and one air-cooled helium-neon laser that permit simultaneous measurement of five different fluorescent probes.
 These instruments are used for routine multiparameter analysis of DNA content, cell cycle, immunofluorescence, apoptosis, green fluorescence protein expression, oxidative metabolism and phagocytosis.
-Two Cytomics FC500 instruments are located at the Environmental and Occupational Health Sciences Institute in Piscataway and a third is located at The Cancer Institute of New Jersey (CINJ) in New Brunswick
+Two Cytomics FC500 instruments are located at the Environmental and Occupational Health Sciences Institute in Piscataway and a third is located at the Rutgers Cancer Institute of New Jersey in New Brunswick

 Beckman-Coulter MoFlo XDP Cell Sorter (Piscataway): The MoFlo allows rapid separation of large numbers of specific cell populations with high purity, recovery and yield.
 It is an extremely stable platform allowing for analysis at rates up to 100,000 events/second and sort speeds of up to 70,000 events/second.
 In addition, the instrument is capable of simultaneous 4-parameter sorting.
 The MoFlo is equipped with 3 solid-state air-cooled lasers allowing for excitation wavelengths of 355, 488 and 633 nm and 9 PMTs making it possible to simultaneously analyze 12 different cell properties.
 The instrument is enclosed in a class II-certified biohazard containment cabinet with an automatic shut-down mode which will permit sorting of human and primate cells.
 In addition, the MoFlo is equipped with the Cyclone® sorting option for single cell cloning or for sort matrix verification.
 This instrument is located in the Piscataway facility.